-- Actual damages, including consequential and incidental damages. - For violations of the provisions of House Bill 5295 regarding prohibited conduct on the part of creditors and restrictions on high-cost home loans, statutory damages as specified in the bill.
-(The bill also refers to a violation of Section 4a; that section, which required a creditor to determine a borrower's ability to pay, would have been added by House Bill 5296 as introduced, but was eliminated in the H-1 substitute.) - Punitive damages if the violation was malicious or reckless. - Costs and reasonable attorney fees.
+- Actual damages, including consequential and incidental damages. - For violations of the provisions of House Bill 5295 regarding prohibited conduct on the part of creditors and restrictions on high-cost home loans, statutory damages as specified in the bill. - Punitive damages if the violation was malicious or reckless. - Costs and reasonable attorney fees.